Web Scraping Yellow Pages in 2026 with ScrapingBee

 After that, we created a "client" variable which initializes our scraping client and the previously copied key to authorize access to the API.
 Then, we added a base URL that will be configured based on your search query:

-# Initializing our API client in the "client" variable
+# Initializing the API client

-# base URL
+# Base search URL

-base = "https://www.yellowpages.com/search"
+base_url = "https://www.yellowpages.com/search"

-If you want to learn more how each of our tools and parameters work, check out ScrapingBee Documentation.
+If you want to learn more about how each of our tools and parameters work, check out ScrapingBee Documentation.
 Once the setup is in order, we can start working on the actual scraping logic and sending the first API requests.

 Make an API Call to Yellow Pages

-search_term = input("Search_term: ").strip()
+search_term = input("Search term (e.g., Dentist): ").strip()

-location_term = input("Location_term: ").strip()
+location_term = input("Location (e.g., Denver): ").strip()

 Pagination = int(input("How many pages to scrape? "))

-# search and location parameters
+# Format search and location parameters

 params = {"search_terms": search_term, "geo_location_terms": location_term}

-# encoding the base URL with
+# Construct the full URL

-url = f"{base}?{urlencode(params)}"
+url = f"{base_url}?{urlencode(params)}"

 https://www.yellowpages.com/search?search_terms=Dentist&geo_location_terms=Denver